 Garcia-Herrero also hints at other ways in which One Belt One Road project will influence Europe, such as financing the massive undertaking.
 What is for sure, according to Garcia-Herrero, is that “more research is needed.”

-Read full article here China’s Belt and Road Initiative: Can Europe Expect Trade Gains?
+Read full article on Brink's web site at China’s Belt and Road Initiative: Can Europe Expect Trade Gains?

 Get updates from HKUST IEMS